-The conventional wisdom has long maintained the Mendelssohn fragments in Variation XIII are extraneous to Elgar’s thematic enigma.
+The conventional wisdom has long maintained that the Mendelssohn fragments in Variation XIII are extraneous to Edward Elgar’s thematic Enigma.
 That impression seems justified as the Mendelssohn quotations originate from an entirely different work.
 However, a careful study of those fragments confirms the conventional wisdom overlooks an important key to resolving the Enigma Variations.
 Years of research have uncovered at least eight cryptograms encased within those fragments:

 - Fragments Cipher

 - Romanza Cipher

 - Mendelssohn Keynotes Cipher

 These ciphers are critically important because they answer key questions about the Enigma Variations concerning the covert principal Theme and the secret friend.
 Now a ninth cipher has been found nestled among two of the four fragments from Mendelssohn’s concert overture concert overture Meeresstille und glückliche Fahrt (Calm Sea and Prosperous Voyage), one in the form of a music anagram.
 In standard practice, an anagram is composed of a word or phrase created by the transposition of another word or phrase.
 For instance, the letters from “debit card” may be reshuffled to spell “bad credit.”
 The same can be done with the notes from a musical phrase in which one melody is constructed from those of another.
 This is what Elgar accomplishes with two of the three clarinet solos beginning with the Mendelssohn incipit.